 Imagine you are an explorer who has meticulously charted a path through a dense, uncharted jungle, relying on detailed maps and precise calculations.
 Now, imagine you need to retrace your steps, finding the exact route back to your starting point.
 This is essentially what finding the inverse of a function is like – undoing a process to return to the original input.
-Just as you would use your map in reverse to navigate back, we use specific techniques to find the inverse of a logarithmic function.
+Just as you would use your map in reverse to handle back, we use specific techniques to find the inverse of a logarithmic function.

 Main Subheading: Understanding Inverse Functions and Logarithms